SfD2025/strikefordemocracy/content/_index.md

 > Give me liberty, or give me death.<br>
 > — Patrick Henry

 So, from this point forward, let's embrace the fiction[^3] that Trump is a ruthless dictator— one who will soon eliminate the independent press, prevent a truly free and fair election, and strip away our First Amendment rights to political speech such as this.
 That's the context for the quote above; that living in a free democracy— and supporting free democracies around the globe— holds more importance to us than anything else.
-This site is all about what we can do, and how we can stop this, should we wake up one day and find the sci-Fi dystopia is real.
+This site is all about what we can do, and how we can stop this, should we wake up one day and find the Sci-Fi dystopia is real.

 [^3]: Well, we *hope* it's a fiction.